-The percentage of adults in New Haven who are college-educated is close to the national average for all communities of 21.84%: 19.13% of the adults in New Haven have a bachelor's degree or advanced degree.
+In terms of college education, New Haven is nearly on par with the US average for all cities of 21.84%: 17.42% of adults 25 and older in New Haven have a bachelor's degree or advanced degree.

-The per capita income in New Haven in 2010 was $22,937, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $91,748 for a family of four.
+The per capita income in New Haven in 2010 was $21,609, which is middle income relative to Indiana and the nation.
+This equates to an annual income of $86,436 for a family of four.
 However, New Haven contains both very wealthy and poor people as well.

 The people who call New Haven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Haven residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Haven include Irish, English, French , and Italian.

 The most common language spoken in New Haven is English.
-Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).
+Other important languages spoken here include Spanish and German.